-Once you click the +Add action link, you’ll see the dropdown list of actions to choose from.
++Add action, you’ll see the dropdown list of actions to choose from.

-There are four types of actions available for all Getsitecontrol widgets and two actions specific to the.
+There are five types of actions available for all Getsitecontrol widgets and two actions specific to the.

 This action comes in handy when you need to show a widget by clicking another one.
 Here’s an example: place a small button on your site and show a full-length form or a fullscreen popup by click on this button.
 This will allow you to get the necessary data or deliver your message without interrupting visitors’ experience.